New Sonatype Repository Firewall Policy to Secure Software Supply Chains from Dependency Confusion Attacks

 Dependency Confusion Policy Protection features discussed in this section require licenses of Sonatype Nexus Repository, Sonatype Repository Firewall and Sonatype IQ Server.
 For further information and documentation on setting up Dependency Confusion Protection, see Preventing Namespace Confusion.

 Development pipelines confusing your own proprietary software components with public components in open source registries, having the same name but a completely different author, is extremely dangerous.
-Considering malicious code from counterfeit public components can be executed upon installation, it becomes clear the need to block such components as early as possible.
+Considering malicious code from counterfeit public components can be executed upon installation, it becomes clear that such components must be blocked as early as possible.

 Enforcing protection against dependency confusion attacks is as simple as:

-Connect Nexus Repository Manager to Sonatype IQ Server
+Connect Sonatype Nexus Repository to Sonatype IQ Server

 Turn on "Proprietary Components" feature in Sonatype Nexus Repository

 Sonatype Nexus Repository users can now flag hosted repositories containing proprietary components (private internal components for your organization) and configure Sonatype Nexus Repository to send the names of all your proprietary components to Sonatype IQ Server.
-By receiving this list of component names from Sonatype Nexus Repository, any component requested from a proxy repository that has a name which matches the name of any of your proprietary components will be flagged in Sonatype IQ Server via the new Dependency Confusion Policy.
-Sonatype Repository Firewall will then scale this protection by automatically quarantining the flagged components until evaluations with regard to dependency namespace confusion are completed.
+By receiving this list of component names from Sonatype Nexus Repository, any component requested from a proxy repository with a name that matches the name of any of your proprietary components will be flagged in Sonatype IQ Server via the new Dependency Confusion Policy.
+Sonatype Repository Firewall will then scale this protection by automatically quarantining the flagged components until evaluations regarding dependency namespace confusion are completed.

-Components that were quarantined due to the Sonatype IQ policy can be reviewed in the Repository Results View.
-In this view, you will also be able to re-evaluate all pre-existing components from the proxy repository to consider the new policy configuration, showing you whether any of those components that were downloaded in the past are violating the new policy, and hence suspicious.
+Components quarantined due to the Sonatype IQ policy can be reviewed in the Repository Results View.
+In this view, you can also re-evaluate all pre-existing components from the proxy repository to consider the new policy configuration, showing you whether any of those components downloaded in the past violate the new policy, and hence suspicious.

-What if Microsoft, Apple, Tesla, Netflix and the other 35 major companies were able to block the counterfeit packages before the news became public?
-How would the headlines change if organizations were able to block potentially malicious behavior before a breach would occur?
-Here at Sonatype, such an advanced concept has become reality as our Sonatype Intelligence research engine now automatically detects and blocks counterfeit and malicious behavior with new Release Integrity capability.
+What if Microsoft, Apple, Tesla, Netflix and the other 35 major companies could block counterfeit packages before the news became public?
+How would the headlines change if organizations could block potentially malicious behavior before a breach would occur?
+Here at Sonatype, such an advanced concept has become reality, as our Sonatype Intelligence research engine now automatically detects and blocks counterfeit and malicious behavior with new Release Integrity capability.

 In fact, Sonatype customers using Sonatype Repository Firewall and our Advanced Development Pack with Release Integrity were protected from the recent dependency hijacking attack when Sonatype's detection system flagged the suspicious packages uploaded by the security researcher back in July 2020.

-Over the past few months, our automated malware detection system continued to flag the packages in an effort to protect our customers from any rogue behavior.
-It was then identified, on February 9, 2021, exactly what was happening when the security researcher announced publicly that he had successfully breached critical infrastructure from a dependency/namespace confusion attack.
+Over the past few months, our automated malware detection system continued to flag the packages to protect our customers from any rogue behavior.
+It was then identified, on February 9, 2021, exactly what was happening when the security researcher publicly announced he had successfully breached critical infrastructure from a dependency/namespace confusion attack.

 Image: Sonatype automated malware detection system, Release Integrity, illustrated